k8s-installer/k8s-installer/rhel7/README.md

 # Download offline packages

-Execute 'sudo ./setup-offline.sh' to download all rpms and images.
+Execute './setup-offline.sh' to download all rpms and images.